The task of the educator

 — Maria Montessouri

 Though my parents were not overprotective, I was a nervous child as far back as I can remember.
-My own hypervigilance created a self-imposed inhibition on my activities as far back as I can remember.
+My own hypervigilance created a self-imposed inhibition on my activities that superseded the few restrictions my parents ever placed on me.
 This may be why I became such a bookworm (not a bad thing), but it also may explain why I was reluctant to venture farther than my own comfortable world until I was in my late teens.

 When our children were infants, Jeff and I felt our shared tendency toward anxiety kick into overdrive, and I’m afraid we were a bit too restrictive of their early attempts at activity.
 It’s an easy mistake to make, when your baby starts crawling at four months and promptly gets into the bathroom cabinet and drinks a bottle of perfume (as Drew did) or shows absolutely no fear of the ocean, and runs into sweeping waves before anyone can catch him (as Matt did).
 Nothing like a couple of close calls to set the mental alarm systems on permanent “high alert” status.
 But that may have made life less enjoyable for all of us than it could have been.